19 Significant Accounting Judgements, Estimates and Assumptions Judgements, Estimates and Assumptions

 (viii) Submission of quarterly return or statement is not applicable as the company does not have borrowings from Banks or financial institutions.

 Ministry of Corporate Affairs (“MCA”) notifies new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-During the year ended 31-March-2024, MCA has not notified any new standards or amendments to the existing standards applicable to the Company.
+During the year ended 31-March-2025, MCA has not notified any new standards or amendments to the existing standards which has a material impact on the Company.

 There are no subsequent events which require disclosure or adjustment subsequent to the Balance Sheet date.